TheMrIron2/gcps3/docs/VISION.md

 * optional SPE acceleration for audio, texture conversion, and math batches
 * per-game configuration for resolution and enhancement options
 * clear documentation for contributors

+Although gcps3 begins with GameCube software, the runtime should avoid assumptions that would make Wii software impossible to support later.
+Wii support is a possible long-term extension for software that uses GX-style rendering and conventional controller schemes.
+Wii U support is out of scope for the initial project.